pyglet/pyglet/doc/programming_guide/camera.rst

     inherited_view = ui_camera.create_view(inherit=True)      # Inherits parent transform chain.
     independent_view = ui_camera.create_view(inherit=False)   # Parented to camera root view.

-Views share the camera's viewport/projection behavior and can be used anywhere a camera scope is expected.
+Views share the camera's projection behavior and can be used anywhere a camera scope is expected.
+Each view has its own viewport, inherited from its parent view unless explicitly overridden.

 Views can also be created from other views.
 For example::